mobxjs/mobx/docs/faq/faq.md

 MobX runs on any ES5 environment.
 That means that Node.js, Rhino and all browsers except for IE8 are supported.
 See [caniuse.com](http://caniuse.com/#feat=es5)

+##### While using Typescript I get `error TS2304: Cannot find name 'AsyncGenerator'`

+Edit your `tsconfig.json` and ensure your `lib` section array includes `es2018.asynciterable` or one of its super-sets (e.g. `es2018` or `esnext`).
+Note that this won't affect code generation in anyway, it just affects the standard type definitions the Typescript compiler will use, which should be a safe change.
+If your `tsconfig.json` does not include a lib section the defaults are:
+* ES5 target: DOM,ES5,ScriptHost
+* ES6 target: DOM,ES6,DOM.Iterable,ScriptHost

+So you'd need to add `es2018.asynciterable` to those defaults in this particular case.

 ##### Can MobX be combined with RxJS?

 Yes, you can use [toStream and fromStream from mobx-utils](https://github.com/mobxjs/mobx-utils#tostream) to use RXJS and other TC 39 compatible observables with mobx.